mtam2/rails_url_shortener/README.md

 Created in Ruby 2.6.5, Rails 6.0.1, sqlite3

 ## Initialize
-Use `make setup` to install rvm and initialize the database.
+Use `make setup` initialize the gemset and database.

 ## Application
 `make server`